Learning Italian

 Structured Italian Courses with Clear Goals

-Our Italian courses follow the CEFR framework developed by the Council of Europe.
-From A1 to C2, each level describes practical communication skills and measurable outcomes.
-Certification pathways offer recognized proof of skills.
-They structure them like DELF and DALF in the European system.
-English speakers need around 600 to 750 guided hours to reach professional working proficiency, says the Foreign Service Institute (FSI).
-This goal becomes realistic and organized when you have a steady study plan and help from a skilled teacher.
+Our Italian courses follow the CEFR framework created by the Council of Europe.
+From A1 to C2, each level outlines practical communication skills and clear outcomes.
+Certification routes offer recognised certification of skills, similar to DELF and DALF within the European system.

 Immersion, Online Learning, and Digital Support

-Digital platforms and language apps support independent study.
-Tools like Duolingo, Babbel, and Memrise boost vocabulary.
-Rosetta Stone, Tandem, HelloTalk, and Preply enhance communication skills.
-When choosing the best app to learn Italian, it is helpful to combine app practice with professional guidance.
-Some learners explore options to learn Italian for free through online resources and open materials.
+Language immersion speeds up learning.
+Real conversations, media exposure, and daily practice improve retention.
+You can learn Italian online, even if you can't travel immediately.
+Digital platforms and language apps support self-study.
+Tools like Duolingo, Babbel, and Memrise increase vocabulary, while Tandem, HelloTalk, and Preply develop communication skills.
+When choosing the best app to learn Italian, it is useful to combine app practice with professional guidance.
+Some learners look for free ways to learn Italian through online resources and open materials, such as those available on YouTube or Spotify.

 At SPRACHCAFFE, we blend structured lessons, real conversations, and digital tools.
 This way, you can steadily and confidently improve your Italian skills.